luyadev/luya/docs/guide/ngrest-plugins.md

 }
 ```

 Make sure the the `field` extra field is part of the validation rules.
-For example:

 ```php
 public function rules()